xCDAT/xcdat/README.rst

 Planned Features
 -----------------

-xCDAT's purpose is to provide climate domain specific features with xarray.
+The goal of xCDAT is to provide climate domain specific features and general utilities with xarray.

 Initial features include: